weathersmm/InCheckUPDATE/content/privacy-policy.md

 ### 6. Children

 Our Service is not directed to children under the age of 18.
-Intellux AI does not knowingly collect Personal Information from children under the age of 18.
-If you have reason to believe that a child under the age of 18 has provided Personal Information to Intellux AI through the Service, please email us at [legal@intellux.ai](mailto:legal@intellux.ai) .
+InCheck does not knowingly collect Personal Information from children under the age of 18.
+If you have reason to believe that a child under the age of 18 has provided Personal Information to InCheck through the Service, please email us at [legal@intellux.ai](mailto:legal@intellux.ai) .
 We will investigate any notification, and if appropriate, delete the Personal Information from our systems.

 ### 7. Links to Other Websites

-The Service may contain links to other websites not operated or controlled by Intellux AI, including social media services (“Third Party Sites”).
+The Service may contain links to other websites not operated or controlled by InCheck, including social media services (“Third Party Sites”).
 The information that you share with third-party sites will be governed by the specific privacy policies and terms of service of the third-party sites and not by this privacy policy.
 By providing these links, we do not imply that we endorse or have reviewed these sites.
 Please contact the Third Party Sites directly for information on their privacy practices and policies.

 ### 8. Security and Retention